Prashanthsrn/blog/_portfolio/Snake_ai.md

 ---
 title: "Snake learned by AI agent"
-excerpt: "Creating the classic Snake game and training an AI agent to master it
+excerpt: "Creating the classic Snake game and training an AI agent to master it"
 collection: portfolio
 ---